-- Title IX Equity and Compliance training is an annual requirement for all GCPS employees and is the district's primary means of ensuring that employees are aware of laws and regulations related to mandatory reporting, suicide prevention, ethics, sexual harassment, and seclusion and restraint. - The Security Awareness Education Program is aimed at helping school system employees better safeguard the information entrusted to us by students, families, and staff members.
+- Title IX Equity and Compliance training is an annual requirement for all GCPS employees and is the district's primary means of ensuring that employees are aware of laws and regulations related to mandatory reporting, suicide prevention, ethics, sexual harassment, and seclusion and restraint. - The Cybersecurity Awareness Education Program is aimed at helping school system employees better safeguard the information entrusted to us by students, families, and staff members.
 The mandatory program consists of a series of online courses that provide practical information on how to recognize and respond appropriately to cybersecurity threats.
-To access this training, log on to the Employee Portal and click the Security Awareness Icon. - Safety & Security Training is an annual requirement of some school-based employees, depending on position.
+To access this training, log on to the Employee Portal and click the Cybersecurity Awareness Icon. - Safety & Security Training is an annual requirement of some school-based employees, depending on position.
 This training ensures that school-based staff are aware of critical information related to keeping local schools safe and secure.

-For more resources concerning Equity and Compliance, please visit the Equity and Compliance Website.
+For more resources, please visit the Department of Employee Relations Website.